Privacy Notice

 Sharing content on social media

-On our website, you will find social media icons to share content of your choice on Facebook, Twitter or LinkedIn.
+On our website, you will find social media icons to share content of your choice on Facebook, X formerly Twitter and LinkedIn.
 When clicking on the icons, you are directed to these social media networks where different privacy notices apply.

-For how long do we store your data?
+For how long do we store your personal data?

 We store your data for as long as necessary for the purposes described in this privacy notice and according to the legal basis for processing your information.
-See Section 8 for information on how long we store cookies on your device.
+Personal data is deleted by us on a periodic basis according to regulatory requirements.
+See our cookie policy for details on how long we store cookies on your device.

 3. Is your personal data transferred to third parties?